-- 2.3.1 Planning law requires that applications for planning permission be determined in accordance with the Development Plan unless material considerations dictate otherwise (NPPF para 2). - 2.3.2 The Development Plan for this site comprises the Council's Local Plan (Plan:MK).
+- 2.3.1 Planning law requires that applications for planning permission be determined in accordance with the Development Plan unless material considerations indicate otherwise (Section 38(6) of the Planning and Compulsory Purchase Act 2004 and section 70(2) of the Town and Country Planning Act 1990). - 2.3.2 The Development Plan for this site comprises the Council's Local Plan (Plan:MK).
 There is no 'made' Neighbourhood Plan covering this site.
 However, Bletchley and Fenny Stratford Town Council are in the process of preparing a Neighbourhood Plan for the area, which will include this site.